-This years Shanty days festivities start on Valentines Day, Friday February 14th, 2020 with entertainment at several establishments in town.
+This year’s Shanty days festivities start on, Friday, February 11th, 2022 with entertainment at several establishments in town.

 The event first started in 1992 as a snowmobile and motorcycle ice race south of Caseville on Mud Creek.
 The event was moved to town as a result of increasingly inconsistent ice and snow conditions.

 A great start to Shanty Days is lunch on Friday afternoon at the Caseville Eagles Club located behind the Caseville True Value Hardware.
 A $5 button is required to participate and get into many of the events.
 (Such as the Beer Tent)

 Below are some of the highlights and events for Caseville Shanty Days festivals of the past.